grafana/Grafana-Alloy-for-Beginners/README.md

     forward_to = [// TODO: Fill this in]
 }
 ```
+#### Tasks
 **`otelcol.connector.spanlogs`**

-For the `otelcol.connector.spanlogs` component to work, we will need to forward the spans from the `otelcol.receiver.otlp`'s output > traces we have defined in section 5 to the `otelcol.connector.spanlogs`'s input.
+- Forward the spans from the `otelcol.receiver.otlp`'s output > traces we have defined in section 5 to the `otelcol.connector.spanlogs`'s input.

-We'd like to make sure to only generate a log for each full trace(root), not for each span or process (that would be a lot of logs!).
+- Generate a log for each full trace(root), not for each span or process

-We should also make sure to include the `http.method`,`http.status_code`, `http.target` attributes in the logs.
+- Include the `http.method`,`http.status_code`, `http.target` attributes in the logs.

-Then send the generated logs to the `otelcol.exporter.loki`'s input.
+- send the generated logs to the `otelcol.exporter.loki`'s input.

 **`otelcol.exporter.loki`**

-This component accepts OTLP-formatted logs from other otelcol components and converts them to Loki-formatted log entries without further configuration.
+- This component accepts OTLP-formatted logs from other otelcol components and converts them to Loki-formatted log entries without further configuration.

-Forward the Loki-formatted logs to the `loki.process "autologging"`'s receiver for further processing.
+- Forward the Loki-formatted logs to the `loki.process "autologging"`'s receiver for further processing.

 **`loki.process`**